theorak/datec_timeline/Documentation/UsersManual/Index.rst

 - Description: A short description of the appointment.
 - Participants: A list of other frontend-users to invite to this appointment.
 - From/To: The date-time range of the appointment, prefilled with the selected date.
-- Reminder From: Automatic reminder e-mails will be send after this date, prefilled with the current date.
+- Reminder From: Automatic reminder e-mails will be send after this date, prefilled with the start of the appointment.
 Note: The currently logged in frontend user is saved as the creator of the appointment.

 The appointment can then be edited again, by simply clicking on it, or moving it to a desired date.